Teemamin/spice_ur_look/test.md

 ### HTML
 * Validated my HTML5 file with  [W3C validator](https://validator.w3.org) : validator produced django template syntax as errors
 ### Python:
-* Validated my python file with inbuilt code institute gitpod python lint : there are still some lint line error coming from the model character fields upon the use of both null and blank as True.
+* Validated my python file with inbuilt code institute gitpod python lint : there are still some lint line errors coming from the model character fields upon the use of both null and blank as True.

 ### CSS :